top of page

 Board of Directors

-Paul G. Chandler, the Founding President of CARAVAN, is recognized as a global leader in using the arts to further our quest for a more harmonious future, both with each other and with the earth, as well as exploring and nurturing the connection between spirituality and the arts.
+Paul G. Chandler, the Founding President of CARAVAN, is recognized as a global leader in using the arts to using the arts to build bridges, toward fostering peace, harmony and wholeness in our world.
 He is an author, speaker, art curator, peacemaker, bridgebuilder, and non-profit executive.
 An authority on the Middle East and Africa, and on the Abrahamic spiritual traditions, he grew up in Senegal, West Africa, and has lived and worked extensively throughout the world in leadership roles within the arts, publishing, relief & development agencies, and with the Anglican Communion.
 He is also a sought-after guide on the all-embracing artistic spirituality of the early 20th century poet-artist Kahlil Gibran, the best-selling author of The Prophet.
-He writes about the arts on his blog at: paulgordonchandler.com/blog
+He writes about the arts at: paulgordonchandler.com/blog

 President & Founder